 The difference between the two amounts is the excess charge that Medicare Supplement Plan G pays for you.

-For starters, you need to be enrolled in Original Medicare (Medicare Parts A and B).
-Then you can buy Medicare Part G from a private insurance company that serves your ZIP code.
+For starters, you need to be enrolled in Original Medicare, or Medicare Parts A and B. Then you can buy Medicare Part G from a private insurance company that serves your ZIP code.

-Once that’s out of the way, here's what happens:
+Once that’s out of the way, here's how Medicare Part G works: